4103wei/DiscordBot/README.md

 # DiscordBot

 A bot for personal discord server.
-The bot checks for new  hot rising topics on different sub-reddits and posts the title including link on discord.
+The bot automatically checks for new updates on specified subreddits among other functions.